 We examine several financial variables as outcomes.
 First, motivated by our descriptive findings in the previous section, we examine the effects of bunching on contribution revenue.
-Consistent with the panel approach discussed above, if charities appear solvent by inflating their reported contribution revenue, we should see an increase in contribution revenue across the threshold in year t .
+Consistent with the panel approach discussed above, if charities appear solvent by inflating their reported contribution revenue (for example, by increasing fund raising efforts to avoid insolvency), we should see an increase in contribution revenue across the threshold in year $t$ .
 In contrast, if contribution revenue is not the source of income manipulation but rather donors are more likely to donate to solvent charities, we would expect to see an increase in contribution revenue in the years following the decision to bunch, but not in the year in which bunching occurs.
 Our assumptions regarding the timing of donor response are based on the dynamics of the release of financial information to the public.
 Specifically, financial statements and Form 990s are not completed and released until several months after the fiscal year-end.
 Moreover, websites that disseminate information regarding the financial health of charities, such as Charity Navigator or GuideStar, do not obtain or publish this information until many months after financial statements are released.
-It follows that if bunching has an effect on contribution revenue, it would not occur for at least one or more years later.
+It follows that if bunching has an effect on contribution revenue, it would not be observable until one or more years later.

-Tables 5a and 5b provide estimates of the impact of falling in the manipulation region (ITT) and the impact of bunching (LATE) on contribution revenue in years t , $t+1$, and $t+2$ using the methodology described above.
-Column 1 shows that in the year that bunching occurs, the estimated impact of falling just above the threshold is small and not statistically significant, suggesting that charities are not manipulating contribution revenue as a means of appearing solvent.
-In fact, the point estimate is negative, whereas an income manipulation hypothesis predicts a positive coefficient.
-In contrast, we observe positive estimates in the two years after bunching occurs.
-Specifically, organizations that fall in the manipulation region in year t receive 17 log points (or 19 percent) more in contribution revenue in year feasible to precisely identify which specific public charities are bunching at any point in time.
+Tables 5a and 5b provide estimates of the impact of falling in the manipulation region (ITT) and the impact of bunching (LATE) on contribution revenue in years $t$ , $t+1$ , and $t+2$ using the methodology described above.
+Column 1 shows that in the year that bunching occurs, the estimated impact of falling just above the threshold is positive, but small and not statistically significant.
+In contrast, we observe larger positive estimates in the two years after bunching occurs.
+Specifically, organizations that fall in the manipulation region in year

+This would seem to suggest event study methods as an alternative empirical strategy.
+However, it is not feasible to precisely identify which specific public charities are bunching at any point in time.

-$t+2$.
-When the reduced form effect is scaled by the probability of bunching, the LATE indicates that bunching organizations increase their contribution revenue by 66 log points (93 percent).
-Although not significant, the coefficient on contribution revenues in year $t+1$ indicates that bunching may have increased contributions in the year following the decision to bunch as well.
+$t$ receive 7 log points more in contribution revenue in year $t+1$ and 7.4 log points in year $t+2$ .
+When the reduced form effect is scaled by the probability of bunching, the LATE indicates that bunching organizations increase their contribution revenue by 87 log points in year $t+1$ and 91 log points in year $t+2$ .